John Shoop: Purdue

 On January 24, 2013, Purdue University head football coach, Darrell Hazell hired Shoop to be the offensive coordinator and quarterbacks coach for the Boilermakers football team after taking a year off from coaching.
 Purdue's offense struggled in 2013 as Purdue was shut out in back-to-back games for the first time in 60 years and averaged less than 70 yards rushing and 285 yards of total offense per game over the course of the season.
 After two more seasons of similar struggles, Shoop was fired after the 2015 season.

 Statistics

 Team offensive statistics where Shoop was offensive coordinator.

 Personal life

 Shoop is an advocate for players' rights in college athletics.
 His dismissal from Purdue and his subsequent absence from coaching in college football have also been attributed to conflicts with athletic department administrators over player eligibility, concussion education and his support of a player unionization attempt at Northwestern and name, image and likeness (NIL) rights.

-He has lived with his wife Marcia Mount Shoop on a farm in Asheville, North Carolina after leaving Purdue.
-Since the start of the COVID-19 pandemic, he made a complete recovery from prostate cancer but was later diagnosed with Langerhans cell histiocytosis.
+His older brother Bob Shoop is also a football coach.
+Shoop lives with his wife Marcia in Asheville, North Carolina.
+He made a recovery from prostate cancer but was later diagnosed with Langerhans cell histiocytosis.

-His older brother Bob Shoop has been the defensive coordinator/safeties coach at the University of South Florida since December 6, 2021.